wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 To use the delta propagation feature, all updates on a key in a region must have value types that implement the `Delta` interface.
 You cannot mix object types for an entry key where some of the types implement delta and some do not.
 This is because, when a type implementing the delta interface is received for an update, the existing value for the key is cast to a `Delta` type to apply the received delta.
 If the existing type does not also implement the `Delta` interface, the operation throws a `ClassCastException`.

-**Note:** Only the object itself being placed in the cache can implement the `Delta` interface and propagate changes.
+**注意:** Only the object itself being placed in the cache can implement the `Delta` interface and propagate changes.
 Any sub-objects of the cache object do not propagate their changes.

 Sometimes `fromDelta` cannot be invoked because there is no object to apply the delta to in the receiving cache.
 When this happens, the system automatically does a full value distribution to the receiver.
 These are the possible scenarios: 1.
 If the system can determine beforehand that the receiver does not have a local copy, it sends the initial message with the full value.
 This is possible when regions are configured with no local data storage, such as with the region shortcut settings `PARTITION_PROXY` and `REPLICATE_PROXY`.
 These configurations are used to accomplish things like provide data update information to listeners and to pass updates forward to clients.
 2. In less obvious cases, such as when an entry has been locally deleted, first the delta is sent, then the receiver requests a full value and that is sent.
 Whenever the full value is received, any further distributions to the receiver’s peers or clients uses the full value.